nagaraj-shan-ph/spring-jpa-hibernate-multitenacy-strategies/README.md

 In this Sample we have taken a simple ContactList Management Implementation.

-- A Tenant can create one or more ContactList in the System
+- A Tenant can create One or more ContactList in the System
 - A Tenant can create One or more Contact to a particular List

 ### Domain Model